opticdev/bookstore-api/README.md

+⚠️ This repo has been deprecated in favor of https://github.com/opticdev/examples. ⚠️

 # Bookstore API

 Bookstore API built using Fastify and Typescript with Optic.
 Generates an OpenAPI spec using `@fastify/swagger` and tracks changes using Optic.
 We have set up Optic to: